turingarena/turingarena/next/README.md

 * `cpu_time`: current CPU time usage.
 Only reliable when computing the difference between two `peek()` calls.
 * `current_memory`: current memory usage.
 Only meaningful in a `peek()` call, as it is zero after termination.
 * `peak_memory`: peak memory usage since last `peek()` call which read this value.
 Asking for this value implicitly resets the peak watermark to zero.

+## Sandbox CLI

+A CLI tool runs a program within a sandbox, forwarding `stdin` and `stdout` to the process via sandbox API.

+Regularly, data is flushed to `stdout` with `write()` and `stdin` is polled with `read_line()`.
+If the timeout is reached when polling, the reading of `stdin` stops, and a message is printed to `stderr` to notify this situation.
+The polling resumes when new data is sent to `stdout`.

+When a special signal is received, the current process state (obtained using `peek()`) is dumped on `stderr`, and the polling of `stdin` resumes (even if nothing was sent to `stdout`).

+On `SIGTERM` or `SIGHUP`, the sandbox is closed calling `close()`, and the state is dumped to stderr.

+The sandbox CLI may also create named pipes as an alternative method to send data to the process.

+## Submission / Evaluation

+Even if using SEGI to communicate with the evaluator, when using Rust or its C bindings, submission and evaluations are mapped to the same type of structures on both sides.
+In particular, the API allows producing evaluations without using SEGI (say, in unit tests).

+`LocalSubmission`: maps each submission field to a path on the local filesystem.

+`NetworkSubmission`: maps each submission field to a pair of file name, sanitized (i.e., short, without `/`, possibly alphanumeric-only, but preserving file extension), and file content (TODO: as byte array? assume UTF-8?).
+Differently from Web API `File`s, the MIME type is always implicit in the file name extension.
+(Rationale: otherwise, we need to complicate local submissions to store MIME-type.)

+`EvaluationEvent`: a wrapper on the JSON object representing an evaluation event.

+Evaluations would probably use some native Rust type for streams of objects.